HatcherRobotics/Hector-SLAM/hector_SLAM/hector_slam.md

 ```
 ` roslaunch tutorial.launch`
 ```
- //with all those steps done,you could see a map on rviz, walk around in your room with lidar and PC,you could build a map of your room.
+ with all those steps done,you could see a map on rviz,walk around in your room with lidar and PC,you could build a map of your room.